Kronuz/Xapiand/docs/_docs/manipulation.md

 ## Deleting Documents

 Deleting a document is fairly straightforward.
-This example shows how to delete our previous customer with the ID of `Jane`:
+This example shows how to delete our previous user with the ID of `Jane`:

 {% capture req %}